weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 }
 ```

-Instead of the three results that you saw earlier, Weaviate now only returns one (*Financial Times*) that is within the specified vector `certainty`, and includes the search string ("Times").
-Arguments set in the filter simply applies to the search in addition to the criteria set by the search vector and the certainty value.
+Instead of the three objects that you saw earlier, Weaviate now only returns one (*Financial Times*) object that is within the specified vector `certainty`, *and* includes the search string ("Times").

+In other words, the restrictions imposed by the filter simply applies in addition to the criteria set by the search vector and the certainty value.

 Now that we've seen various ways to get individual data objects, let's take a look at the `Aggregate` function before we go.